panda3d/panda3d-docs/programming/physics/bullet/hello-world.rst

 Bullet will automatically update a rigid body node's position and orientation if is has changed after advancing the simulation state.
-So, if you have a ``GeomNode``- e. g. a textured box - and reparent this geom node below the rigid body node, then the geom node will move around together with the rigid body.
+So, if you have a :class:`.GeomNode` - e.g. a textured box - and reparent this geom node below the rigid body node, then the geom node will move around together with the rigid body.
 You don't have to synchronize the visual world with the physics world.

 The Program
 -----------